lisekarimi/snapr/docs/technical/cicd.md

 - `OPENAI_API_KEY`
 - `DOCKER_TOKEN`
 - `HF_TOKEN`
+- `HF_USERNAME`
 - `GIT_USER_NAME`
 - `GIT_USER_EMAIL`: *Use your GitHub-provided private email:*

       - Go to [/settings/profile](https://github.com/settings/profile) → Emails**, enable **“Keep my email address private”**,
       - then copy the `@users.noreply.github.com` address shown there.

+!!!note
+       Define `HF_USERNAME` in GitHub Actions secrets even if it's already in deploy.env, because GitHub may treat it as sensitive data and mask it, leading to hard-to-debug issues.
+Using secrets ensures consistent and reliable acces.

 ---